-WELL UnTapped.
-Building on its success, WELL is launching WELL UnTapped; a selective, year-long program for local elected leaders aimed at helping participants make an impact in California water policy while addressing community challenges with water.
-WELL UnTapped accomplishes it mission by comprehensive and active exploration of history, governance, public policy, geography and economics and their relationship to human rights and climate change.
-WELL also helps local leaders create a strategy for funding and fulfilling the state’s promise of the Human Right to Water through a local project in their own communities.
+Building on its success, WELL launched WELL UnTapped; a selective, six-month long program for local elected leaders aimed at helping participants make an impact in California water policy while addressing community challenges with water.
+The UnTapped program creates an opportunity for local leaders to engage with water issues by a comprehensive and active exploration of history, governance, public policy, geography and economics and their relationship to human rights and climate change.

 UnTapped sessions last two days, Fridays and Saturdays, and are held at different watersheds throughout California.
 Session content includes lectures given by water professionals and skill-based exercises that help participants ask better public policy questions and strengthen public speaking and relational skills.

 “As elected leaders, we’re asked to make key decisions which affect the health and well-being of our constituents.
 WELL Untapped helped educate me on critical water issues – making me a better representative for my community.”